rob-writes-code/github-cv/README.md

 ## Projects

+_All below projects are pinned on my GitHub profile main page_

 | Name                         | Description       | Tech/tools        |
 | ---------------------------- | ----------------- | ----------------- |
 | **Pisa Project**            | Team project to create an ETL pipeline for incoming data and provide insights in a dashboard | Python, PostgreSQL, Airflow, AWS (EC2 & RDS), Flask |